PeterLuschny/BernoulliFunction/README.md

 # An Introduction to the Bernoulli Function

 * In the [arXiv](https://arxiv.org/abs/2009.06743 "arXiv:2009.06743").
-* As a [WebPage](http://luschny.de/math/zeta/BernoulliFunctionIntroduction.html): Introduction to the Bernoulli function (version 1).
+* As a [WebPage](http://luschny.de/math/zeta/BernoulliFunctionIntroduction.html): Introduction to the Bernoulli function.

 Here you can find source code: